 Umm, Leslie, it’s not November, and this is not my in-laws dining table with a roast turkey leg on my plate, why are you asking me the quintessential Thanksgiving question now?
 There’s a method to my madness.
 If you are still struggling to say thank you in a meaningful way, perhaps you’re not tuning in to what is there to be grateful for in the first place.

 Expressing thanks is necessary, polite, and frankly, it’s a habit we were taught as kids when we were told to sit down and thank Aunt Sally for that unicorn sweater (just me?).
 Which is all GREAT, but your thank yous will be more powerful, more meaningful, more well received if they come from a place of genuine specificity.
+You can develop the skills and muscles of Words of Affirmation in order to express your appreciation better.

 A few years ago, I received an email from a student’s parent (I teach elementary school) expressing thanks for teaching their child that year.
 But the message went beyond just, “Thank you,” but included specific things they appreciated about my class.
 It was well crafted, kind, and I was blown away by the level of detail.
 I felt seen and appreciated for exactly who I am as a teacher.
 I printed it and filed it in my “read me when you have a bad day'' folder (Yes, it’s real, yes you should make one too).